nicodoggie/bastion-falls/site/content/world-novelty/the-giant-of-inespell.md

 It has come to pass that their true selves were shown Interlopers who covet our lands
-For they thought themselves great, they lost their own
+For while they thought themselves great, they lost their own

 But as they learned our ways, they grew strong
 And their glamour was beyond our own